-Franconia is also home to a some of the most beautiful towns in Bavaria, and our first stop, Miltenberg, certainly qualified in this respect.
-Its location in Lower Franconia, on the ancient trade route between Nuremberg and Frankfurt, earned Miltenberg the status of a market town in medieval times.
+Franconia is also home to a some of the most beautiful, nearly secret towns in Germany that haven’t yet hit the tourist radar.
+Our first stop, Miltenberg, certainly qualified in this respect.
+Its location on the ancient trade route between Nuremberg and Frankfurt earned Miltenberg the status of a market town in medieval times.
 That success translated to disaster during the 30 Years War, when the town’s population was decimated and it disappeared from the economic landscape.
 Yet even this became a silver lining; as a town of little consequence, it escaped bombing during World War II.
 I paused every few seconds to take another photo of its gorgeous half-timbered houses and palaces of pink sandstone, but the storybook beauty of Gasthaus zum Riesen (Giant’s Guesthouse), stopped me in my tracks.
 Said to have been in continuous use since the 12th century, it is the oldest Inn in Germany, if not in the world.

-Even more stunning was Rothenburg ob der Tauber, a medieval city in Middle Franconia where every structure seemed more lavish than the one before it.
+Just as stunning was Rothenburg ob der Tauber, a medieval Bavarian village in Middle Franconia where every structure seemed more lavish than the one before it.
 Though Rothenburg’s claim to fame is its world renowned Christmas Shop, I was more intrigued by the ancient stone towers studding the thick stone fortifications that still ring the city, and by the “Snowballs” on display in bakery windows – strips of left-over pie-dough formed into balls and dusted with powdered sugar, nuts, cinnamon, or dipped in chocolate.

 Further along the Main River, in Upper Franconia, we stopped at Bamberg, often referred to as the “Franconian Rome” for the seven hills upon which it was built.
 Though each hill is crowned by a cathedral worthy of a visit, Bamberg Cathedral (Bamberger Dom) should not be missed, as it contains the tombs of Emperor Henry II and Pope Clement II.
 Across the courtyard, the Rose Garden of the Baroque New Residence (bishops’ palace) offers lovely views over the city.
 Since it was a scorcher of a day, after our visit to the Dom, many in our group adjourned to the stone-cool cellars of the town pubs to sample Bamberg’s famous smoked beer, which is said to taste like bacon, but I was more interested in the UNESCO listed city center.